Updated April 29, 20267 min read

 Frequently Asked Questions

-Can I get a refund if the followers are fake?
+Can I get a refund if the followers don't deliver?

 The Bottom Line

-If you're buying Twitter followers, always use PayPal or a credit card.
+If you're buying Twitter followers, always use a credit card or trusted card-network wallet (Apple Pay, Google Pay).
 Never pay with crypto or wire transfer for social media services.
 The payment method you choose is your last line of defense if something goes wrong.

-And if a service won't accept PayPal?
+And if a service won't accept card payments?
 That tells you everything you need to know about their confidence in their own product.

 Pay Safely.
 Grow Confidently.